-Newcastle University was rated as one of the top institutions in the country in the 2012 National Student Survey with the results placing us tenth in the UK among our peer group.
+Newcastle University was rated as one of the top institutions in the country in the 2017 National Student Survey.
+We achieved 88% overall satisfaction.

 Overall satisfaction levels for students on pathway programmes at our INTO centre are 94%.
-This is the highest level at any of INTO's eight centres in the UK and reflects students' satisfaction with both their living and academic experience, and the support services provided by the centre.
+This is the highest level at any of INTO's eight centres in the UK.
+The score reflects students' satisfaction with their living and academic experience, and the Centre's support services.

 The UK Quality Assurance Agency for Higher Education (QAA) has commended our management of academic standards and quality of learning by giving us a 'judgement of confidence' – the highest rating available.